 Why then do we spend so much time trying to change the perfect body that we already have?
 Why do we intentionally and knowingly consume products and take on behaviors that work against our body’s normal functions?
 Why do we belittle ourselves by equating beauty with weight-loss, toned muscles and tight skin?
 Why do we spend so much of our precious time focusing on and criticizing the areas that we have been made to believe are imperfections in need of change?
 Why do so many of us hide our bodies out of fear of being judged?

 This is a topic that hits close to home for me, especially at this time of the year when I see so many advertisements for weight loss programs and supplements to help you achieve your “perfect bikini body”.
-A while ago I shared my weight loss story.
-In it, I discuss my struggles with weight gain and poor self-esteem that lasted throughout my childhood and into my early 20’s.
 Over the past five years I have experimented with my diet, exercise routine and mental focus in attempt to discover for myself what truly mattered to me and made me feel truly happy and fulfilled.
 As a result, I’ve been to and have experienced both sides of the spectrum, from being considered overweight to borderline underweight, and through it I’ve found the weight and composition that my body naturally gravitates towards when it is nourished and healthy.
 I feel balanced here, although I am by no means sculpted or “toned”.
 I definitely do not have a six-pack.
 However, I feel feminine and strong and HAPPY in my body for the first time in my life.
 Most importantly, I feel healthier than ever, and I am able to maintain this state without much effort at all!
 My stress levels dropped significantly when I was able to let go of the idea that I had to control my diet and exercise to look a specific way.
 I finally arrived at a place where everything I was doing was coming from a place of self-love rather than self-criticism.

 By sharing my journey and the measures I took to achieve my “ideal” body I hope to bring to light what it actually takes to get there and the physical and mental efforts that it requires in order to maintain.
 I found that there was a point at which my so-called “healthy lifestyle” was actually becoming the opposite.